Palash63/palash63.github.io/_pages/cv.md

 * Graduate Teaching Assistant August 2017 - 2018
 * Department of Biostatistics, The University of Kansas Medical Center.
   * Taught course BIOS 740 Applied Multivariate Methods (Fall 2018) , STAT 820 Statistical Computing (Summer 2017).
-  * Tutored in the biostatistics tutoring lab every other Friday to answer questions from students from various departments in KU medical center.
+  * Served as a consultant in the biostatistics tutoring lab every other Friday to answer questions from students from various medical programs at the KU medical center.

 * Graduate Teaching Assistant August 2015 - July 2017
 * Department of Mathematics and Statistics, The University of Nevada, Reno
-  * Course taught including Probability and Statistics, Advanced Calculus for College Students.
+  * Course taught including Probability and Statistics, Advanced Calculus, Pre Calculus - I,II for Undergrad Students.
   * Created lesson plans and fostered an environment conducive to facilitate students furthering their education.
   * Proctored, graded and recorded quizzes and exams